dgerod/behavior_tree_learning/README.md

-# Learning Behavior Trees with Genetic Programming
+# Learning Behavior Trees using Genetic Programming

 This repository contains an implementation of a Genetic Programming (GP) algorithm that evolves Behavior Trees (BTs) to solve different tasks.

 This repository is based on:
 * https://github.com/jstyrud/planning-and-learning